SPD13/creatures_js/README.md

 Works on **Windows, macOS, and Linux** from the same download.

+### Playing from another device (tablet, phone, laptop)

+By default the Launcher's server is reachable **only from the computer it runs on** — local network access is **off**, so no other device can connect.
+This keeps things safe out of the box.
+To play on another device on your home network (for example a tablet), turn it on:

+1. **Run tab → Server** — tick **Allow other devices on my local network to connect**.
+2. **Restart the server** (**Stop Server**, then **Start Server**) so the change takes effect.
+3. The **External URL** shown on the Run tab becomes active — open that address in the other device's browser.
+(While network access is off, that URL reads *Disabled (localhost only)*.)

+> ⚠️ **Network-security warning.** Enabling this exposes the game server to **every device on
+> the same network**, and the server has **no password or authentication of any kind**.
+Only
+> turn it on when you are on a network you own and trust — your own home Wi-Fi, **not** a public,
+> shared, café, hotel, workplace, or guest network.
+Before switching it on, make sure your
+> router/Wi-Fi is properly secured (a strong password and WPA2/WPA3 encryption), and turn the
+> option back off when you no longer need to serve the game to other devices.

 ### Updating

 The Launcher checks for new releases automatically and shows an **Update available** notice on